-• Buildings and constructions 7-30 years;
+Buildings and constructions

-• Machinery and equipment 5-15 years;
+Machinery and equipment

+Vehicles

+Other assets

+7-30 years;

+5-15 years;

-• Vehicles 5-10 years;
+5-10 years;

-• Other assets 3-7 years.
+3-7 years.

 Depreciation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
-No estimates in respect of plant and equipment were revised in 2019.
+No estimates in respect of plant and equipment were revised in 2020.